 It actually doesn’t depend on any of that.

 And not in the scary, unreasonable way like IT’S ALL ON YOU, WOMAN.
 But rather in the way that:

 feeling your feelings

 facing your fears

 all make a HUGE difference—I would argue all the difference—in whether you feel empowered or not in your birth experience.
-Because an empowered birth and postpartum don’t only happen from successful intake of the facts and stats about phases of labor (though that can be helpful for some) and how many wet diapers to watch for in a 24-hour period.
+Because a positive birth and postpartum phase don’t only happen from successful intake of the facts and stats about phases of labor (though that can be helpful for some) and how many wet diapers to watch for in a 24-hour period.

 It comes from being able to trust yourself to listen to your inner knowing.
 From being able to give yourself space.
 Space to find their voice.